Semiclassical measures of eigenfunctions of the attractive Coulomb operator: Introduction

 \subsection{Future Work}

-In future work, we plan to study the finer pointwise asymptotics of the Wigner distributions of the hydrogen coherent states in a similar fashion as in \cite{L23}.
-We also plan on applying these results to the perturbed hydrogen equation and the Klein-Gordon equation.
+In future work, we plan to study the finer pointwise asymptotics of the Wigner distributions of the Coulomb coherent states in a similar fashion as in \cite{L23}.
+We also plan on studying asymptotically vanishing perturbations of the Coulomb system, similarly to what has been done for the sphere \cite{M09,MR19}, Zoll manifolds \cite{M08,MR16}, and harmonic oscillators \cite{AM22}.